TOP PEER-TO-PEER LENDING MARKETS: The leading countries for alternative finance and the next high-growth markets

 - The P2P lending industry is seeing significant growth, especially in developed countries with strong financial markets.
 P2P lenders in the US generated $US6.6 billion in loans last year, up 128%.

-- The US is the largest P2P lending market in the world by loan volume, but the UK’s is 72% larger on a per capita basis.
+- The US has one of the largest P2P lending markets in the world by loan volume, but the UK’s is 72% larger on a per capita basis.
 Low consumer confidence in banks (even before the financial crisis), a high degree of comfort with online platforms, and a positive regulatory environment have all helped nurture the UK’s P2P lending market.

 - Europe is the next big market for P2P lending: The alternative finance market in Europe reached nearly €3 billion ($US3.9 billion) in 2014, a 144% jump, and small-business P2P loan volume in France grew almost 4,000% last year, to reach €8.2 million ($US10.6 million).